 How to Make Loaded Sheet Pan Nachos

+• Cook the onions.
 Heat a large skillet on the stovetop with olive oil.
 Add the onions to the pan.
-Sauté for 3 to 4 minutes over medium or medium-high heat.
-Then, add the garlic cloves and continue cooking for another minute.
+Cook for 3 to 4 minutes over medium or medium-high heat.
+Then, add the garlic and continue cooking for another minute.

+• Brown the meat.
 Push the onion and garlic to the side of the pan and add in the ground beef.
-Brown the meat for 6 to 8 minutes, or until you no longer see pink.
+Cook the meat for 6 to 8 minutes, or until you no longer see pink.

 As the beef is cooking, break it into fine crumbles using a potato masher or the end of a spatula.
 The smaller the pieces, the more flavor each one will soak up.
 This also makes the beef mixture more tender.

+• Mix in taco seasoning.
 Sprinkle the taco seasoning over the meat and stir well so it is evenly distributed throughout.
 You can add some red pepper flakes or extra chili powder for an extra kick to the beef nachos.
+Drain the corn and black beans in a colander.

 Perfectly baked sheet pan nachos just out of the oven.